 Social situation Lack of opportunities for young people

-The country's rapid population growth (2021: 2 per cent) is a significant challenge.
-About 45 of the approximately 36 million inhabitants are under 25, and 500,000 people enter the labour market every year.
-The economy is unable to keep pace with such rapid growth.
-This leads to problems in the areas of education and employment, which ultimately drive poverty.
+One major challenge is the country’s rapid population growth (2023: two per cent).
+About 45 per cent of the approximately 36 million inhabitants are under 25, and 500,000 people enter the labour market every year.
+Economic development is unable to keep pace with such rapid growth.
+This leads to problems in terms of providing education and employment, problems that are ultimately drivers of poverty.

 Reforms in the education and health systems

-The quality of healthcare in Uzbekistan has worsened since the country gained independence.
-The medical care infrastructure largely dates back to Soviet times, with outdated technical equipment and inefficient structures.
-People on low income and living in rural areas are especially affected by this.
+Much of the country’s medical infrastructure dates back to Soviet times, and it suffers from outdated technology and inefficient structures.
+People on low incomes who live in rural areas are especially badly affected.

-The government of Uzbekistan sees the need to improve access to healthcare and create income and job opportunities.
-It wants to avoid a rift in society and drain public support for radical Islamists.
+The Government of Uzbekistan sees the need to improve access to healthcare and create income and job opportunities.
+It wants to prevent a rift in society and remove some of the factors that fuel public support for radical Islamists.

 The government has, for instance, initiated reforms in order to modernise the entire education system (from pre-school to higher education and vocational training) and make the teaching profession more attractive.
-It is also investing heavily in public healthcare, with German support (see also: core area “Health, social protection and population policy”).
+It is also investing extensively in public healthcare, with German support (see also: core area “Health, social protection and population dynamics”).